andrewlin573/SubredditTopArticles_REST-API/README.md

 ### Launching application locally
 - Download the repository code
-- In the command line, change directory to "backend" and run "python3 application.py"
 - Open new directory and change directory to "node-server" and run "node server.js"
 - Go to http://localhost:4200/